 Applications for a mini-grant must be received or postmarked by the date of the January Members’ Meeting (see PTQG website for the exact date).
 The completed application form will have a detailed description of the purpose of the mini-grant.
 Recipients must sign an agreement to use the mini-grant for the purpose stated in the application within one calendar year of issue, and to complete the reporting responsibilities as outlined below.

 Applications will be reviewed by the Mini-Grant Committee and a recommended list of recipients will be presented for approval at the Spring PTQG General Board Meeting.
 Criteria for selection will be completeness of the application and appropriateness of the purpose.
 The mini-grant will be disbursed at the Spring Members’ Meeting.

 Failure to comply with all reporting requirements will jeopardize future mini-grant awards.

-Recipients must submit a progress report to the Mini-Grant Chairperson by October 15.
-The report should be a few paragraphs describing what has happened to that point in time and include an account of grant funds expended to date.
+- Submit an interim progress report to the Mini-Grant Chairperson by October 15 of the same year.
+The report should be a few paragraphs describing what has happened to date, and include an account of grant funds expended.
 The report can also include photos, publicity and any other documentation.

-Please send applications and reports to Jackie Bussiere, Mini-Grant Chairperson.
-For further information, contact Jackie Bussiere.
+Please send applications and reports to Ellen Corey Mini-Grant Chairperson.
+For further information, contact Ellen.